 - Connect to legal and tax experts

-- Receive up to to $15,000 in promotional credits from Amazon Web Services and up to $100K in credits from Google Cloud Platform
+- Access up to $5,000 in promotional credits from Amazon Web Services and up to $100K in credits from Google Cloud Platform

-- Join the Atlas Forum of other founders and advisors
+- Join the Stripe Atlas Community, a global community of entrepreneurs and experts

-We designed Atlas for ambitious founders building high-growth startups.
-Thousands of entrepreneurs from more than 120 countries already use Atlas.
-We’ve found it to be particularly suited to:
+We designed Stripe Atlas for founders of startups.
+Thousands of entrepreneurs from more than 140 countries already use Stripe Atlas.
+We’ve found it to be particularly suited to founders planning on:

-You cannot use Stripe—and therefore Atlas—for specific prohibited businesses.
-Atlas additionally cannot support businesses that participate in or facilitate affiliate marketing schemes or publish hate-related material.
+You cannot use Stripe—and therefore, cannot use Stripe Atlas—for specific restricted businesses.
+Stripe Atlas additionally cannot support hosting companies, affiliate marketing schemes, or companies that publish hate-related material.

-Businesses located outside the U.S. who want to use Atlas should primarily serve global—not just local—customers.
+Businesses located outside the U.S. that want to use Stripe Atlas should primarily serve global—not just local—customers.
 For example, if you have a Canadian business serving solely Canadian customers, you cannot use Atlas to accept payments with a U.S. Stripe account.